Jyväskylä City Council

 Chair of the Jyväskylä City Council

-II Vice Chair of the City Council is Ms Tuija Mäkinen, VIHR (Green League)
+II Vice Chair of the City Council Ms Eila Tiainen, Left Alliance (VAS)

 E-mails of the councillors: email@example.com

-City Council meetings are open to public and are held once a month on Mondays in Jyväskylä City Hall (Vapaudenkatu 32).
+City Council meetings are held once a month on Mondays in Jyväskylä City Hall (Vapaudenkatu 32).

-City Council meetings are broadcasted on live and can be seen here (in Finnish).
+City Council meetings are public and are broadcasted on live and can be seen here (in Finnish).

 Jyväskylä City Council on Twitter: #jklvaltuusto